Landscape Water Conservation and Management

 A. Do not replant a lawn until there is enough water available from rainfall, irrigation, or a combination of the two.
 Assuming water is available, the best time of year to plant lawns is in the fall or spring for cool-season turfgrasses (tall fescue, rye, etc.) and late-spring or summer for warm-season turfgrasses (bermuda, zoysia, St. Augustine).

-Q. Will adding polymers or similar “water conserving” products to soil really conserve water?
+Q. Will adding soil amendments like polymers or similar “water conserving” products really conserve water?

-A. Polymers and similar products by themselves do not conserve water.
-They usually increase the amount of water a soil can hold, but plants still need the same amount of water.
-Thus, adding a polymer to a soil can extend the length of time required between irrigations but will not alter significantly the amount of water used by plants.
-Field research studies with polymers so far are relatively few and inconclusive.
-Results suggest that, although most polymers can extend the time between waterings, some lose effectiveness when fertilizers and other natural salts are present in the soil.
-They will provide little benefit in soils with high clay or high organic matter content.
-When using a polymer product, add enough polymers to effectively amend the soil to the depth where most of the plants’ roots are and mix it evenly into the soil.
-A large volume of polymer will be required to increase significantly the soil’s water holding ability especially where relatively deep-rooted plants like trees and shrubs are grown.
+A. Polymers and similarly promoted soil amendment products do not by themselves save water.
+They often can increase the amount of water a soil can hold, but plants still require the same amount of water.
+Adding these types of amendments to a soil can extend the length of time required between irrigations but will not alter significantly the amount of water used by plants.
+Field research studies with polymers suggest that they can extend the time between waterings, but effectiveness varies with the product, the concentration added to soil, and site conditions.
+Some lose their effectiveness when fertilizers and other natural salts are present in the soil.
+When using a polymer or other soil amendment product, add enough to effectively amend the soil to the depth where most of the plants’ roots are and mix it evenly into the soil.
+A large volume of product may be required to increase significantly the soil’s water holding ability especially where relatively deep-rooted plants like trees and shrubs are grown.
+These products provide little benefit in soils with high clay or high organic matter content.